 I just cut out large chunks at a time and kept test fitting the clock mechanism until it was deep enough to attach the nut and the hands on the front side.

 I’ve cut this out before with a router on other clocks I’ve made, but using this Ridgid MultiTool was WAY faster, WAY cleaner, WAY easier, and way more fun especially for something this thick.
-And with it’s tool free MultiTool head, it will come in handy for many other tasks around the shop and the house as well.
-It’s got a ton of attachment options and they’re super quick to change out.

 Once I had cut deep enough to get the clock mechanism to the face of the clock, I attached the rest of the kit with the hands on the front side and made sure everything worked well and the hands didn’t touch when they rotated around the clock.